The Ledger Engineered for Global Finance

 Navigating the Maze: XRP and the Quest for Regulatory Clarity

-It is impossible to discuss the XRPL without addressing the significant regulatory scrutiny it has faced, primarily through the U.S. Securities and Exchange Commission's (SEC) lawsuit against Ripple Labs.
+It is impossible to discuss the XRPL without addressing the regulatory scrutiny it has faced, primarily through the U.S. Securities and Exchange Commission's (SEC) lawsuit against Ripple Labs.
 The case, filed in December 2020, alleged that Ripple's sales of XRP constituted an unregistered securities offering.

 The Economics of Utility: Understanding XRP's Role and Supply